goji vegan hotel Rhodes

 The hotel has a beautiful facade that stands out in the neighbourhood – you can feel the new life the hotel has begun.
 It’s located in a residential zone (airplane noise only), with no big hotels around – we prefer this more intimate setting over all-inclusive resorts.

 The hotel is pet-friendly, so furry friends are welcome.
 They have their own dog Sakis on site, who can be seen happily barking at the cats around sometimes!
-At the moment, GOJI is adults-only, and they accept guests aged 13 and over.
+GOJI is adults-only, and they accept guests aged 13 and over.
 We do feel that the hotel atmosphere is more suited to couples, for a romantic vacation.

 I have come to hear that they are working on a new project for the year 2025, so stay tuned!